Getting in the Zone Makes Writing Easy

 You can write these down if you wish.
 I make bullet point lists in my writer’s journal.
 Use whatever structuring technique you prefer.
 If you have a powerful visual imagination, you may do it all in your head.
 I like to jot down notes because it helps the intention to become more solid.
 But there’s nothing carved in stone.
 The idea is to connect with your purpose and ease you into the zone.
 Once you’re there, your unconscious mind will take care of the rest.

-Getting in touch with your purpose helps in three ways:
+Getting in touch with your purpose helps in four ways: